 Can I Sue a Drunk Driver in California?

-To recover for injuries sustained in a DUI accident, you must bring a civil negligence lawsuit against the at-fault party.
+To recover for injuries sustained in a drunk driving accident, you must bring a civil negligence lawsuit against the at-fault party.

 - Are under the influence at the time of the accident;